odisfm/cxp-manual/docs/manual/addendum.md

+---
+weight: 3
+---

 # Addendum

 ClyphX Pro has many [Actions](/action-reference/global-actions) and features that are useful in their own right but, when combined with each other, they become much more powerful.
 In this section, we'll look at some examples of how you can leverage the feature set in interesting ways.

 ## Space-friendly navigation

-Here are a couple of examples (best suited for use with [X-Controls](/core-concepts#x-controls) and [X-OSCs](/core-concepts#x-osc)) of alternate forms of navigation that are handy when screen real estate is limited.
-These two [Action Lists](/core-concepts/action-lists) will navigate to the previous/next Device on the Track respectively, ensure Devices are visible and will fold all Devices except for the Device that is selected.
+Here are a couple of examples (best suited for use with [X-Controls](/manual/core-concepts#x-controls) and [X-OSCs](/manual/core-concepts#x-osc)) of alternate forms of navigation that are handy when screen real estate is limited.
+These two [Action Lists](/manual/core-concepts/action-lists) will navigate to the previous/next Device on the Track respectively, ensure Devices are visible and will fold all Devices except for the Device that is selected.

 `SHOWDEV ; DEV(ALL) FOLD ON ; DEVLEFT ; DEV FOLD OFF`